logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-ipmi.md

 ## Overview

+IPMI is a standardized computer system interface used by system administrators to manage a computer system and monitor its operation.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format IPMI Sensor metrics to Logz.io, you need to add the **inputs.ipmi_sensor** and **outputs.http** plug-ins to your Telegraf configuration file.